Gangubai Kathiawadi: Filming

-Filming began in February 2019.
-Production was put on hold in March 2020 due to the lockdown ordered by the Indian government owing to the COVID-19 pandemic, when the film was 70% complete.
+Filming began On 8 December 2019 Production was put on hold in March 2020 due to the lockdown ordered by the Indian government owing to the COVID-19 pandemic, when the film was 70% complete.
 Bhatt resumed work on 6 October 2020, and Ajay Devgn who is playing a cameo joined sets on 27 February 2021.
 The film was wrapped up on 26 June 2021.

 Soundtrack

 The film score is composed by brothers Sanchit Balhara and Ankit Balhara, while the songs featured in the film are composed by Sanjay Leela Bhansali with lyrics written by A. M. Turaz, Kumaar and Bhojak Ashok "Anjam".
-The Hindi version of the chours singer includes Tarannum Jain, Dipti Rege, Aditi Pradhudesai, Aditi Paul, Kalpana, Ruchna, Pragti.
+The Hindi version of the chorus singer includes Tarannum Jain, Dipti Rege, Aditi Pradhudesai, Aditi Paul, Kalpana, Ruchna, Pragti.
 The Telugu version of the chours singer includes Sahithi Komanduri, P. Sathya Yamini, Harini Ivaturi, Aswhini Chepuri, V. Pavani.

 Release

 Theatrical

 Gangubai Kathiawadi had its premiere on 16 February 2022 at 72nd Berlin International Film Festival, at the Berlinale Speciale Gala Section.
 The film was released in cinemas on 25 February 2022.
 Earlier, the film was scheduled for release on 30 July 2021 but it was postponed due to the rising cases and second wave of the COVID-19 pandemic.
-It was then scheduled for worldwide release in theatres on 6 January 2022 but to avoid clash with S. S. Rajamouli's RRR, which would also get postponed due to Omicron variant of COVID-19, the release has been changed to 18 February.
+It was then scheduled for worldwide release in theatres on 6 January 2022 to avoid clashing with S. S. Rajamouli's RRR, which would also get postponed due to the Omicron variant of COVID-19, the release has been changed to 18 February 2022.
 Later, the date was pushed back by a week to release on 25 February 2022.

-The film was released in Hindi along with the Telugu-language dubbed version.
+The film was released in its original Hindi language along with a dubbed version in the Telugu language.

 Home media

-The film is now streaming on Netflix from 26 April 2022.
+The film was released on Netflix on 26 April 2022.
 In June 2022, the film became the most-watched Indian film on Netflix.